 You can also select a key with a left click and change its value in the key inspector tab.
 Once, the value is changed you will notice that the line that connects two keys adopts to the new value.
 The line shows the parameter value behavior over time.

 The second way to create keys is to work with active values.
 Open the Device Controls tab and move the Opacity fader.
 Note that it turns red to indicate the active value state.
 Now, back in the Sequence tab, place the Nowpointer somewhere between the clip borders and store the value as explained above.
 If you place the Nowpointer outside, a new Clip would be created but without any media.
 By the way, a key is overwritten when you store a new active value at its time.
 For more advanced users: The tab Active Values gives an overview of all current active values.
 And the Layer Inspector includes the option to exclude a Layer from the "Store Active" command.

 Most operators work with both workflows depending on the situation.
-Storing active values values makes most sense when storing many parameters at once, e.g. when working also with position, scale, effect parameters etc. Changing a value from an existing key is mostly more comfortable via the first way.
+Storing active values values makes most sense when storing many parameters at once, e.g. when working also with position, scale, effect parameters etc. When changing a value from an existing key the first way is probably faster.

 To replace the content of a clip container without active values, drag and drop the new content from the project tab onto the clip.
 If the new clip has a different length, you may adopt the clip container to the new media duration.
 Right-click onto the clip summary container and choose "Adopt Main Media" or click the according button in the Sequence Button Bar.